-This course is aimed to give the student the chemical knowledge needed for beginning the courses of other departments and to prepare him for those which follow in this.
-For those students who are unable to pursue further their college course, it will be an aid in their private reading . and study of agricultural literature.
+Some of the typical elements and their more common compounds are studied, with some of the simpler principles underlying the science.
+Full experiments are performed in the class-room.
+This course is aimed to give the student the chemical knowledge needed for beginning the work of other departments, and to prepare him for those courses which follow in this.
+For those students who are unable to pursue their college course beyond this point, it will be an aid for private reading and study of agricultural literature.